 Office based procedures get you back to the things you love quicker and easier than traditional surgical treatments.
 You will be able to resume most normal activities immediately!

-Whether you live out of state, have a busy schedule, or otherwise find it difficult to be seen in the clinic, IVC® has consultation options to meet your needs.Request a Virtual Consult
+Whether you live out of state, have a busy schedule, or otherwise find it difficult to be seen in the clinic, IVC® has consultation options to meet your needs.Request an Online Consult

 Varicose veins are the result of vein disease, or venous insufficiency.
 Veins become dilated, twisting, and bulging, making it difficult to stand, walk, work, or enjoy your favorite activities.
 Symptoms include itching, heaviness, swelling, and aching in the legs or pelvis.
 Varicose veins can become a serious medical condition; left untreated, they may cause skin pigment changes, bleeding, skin ulcerations/sores, and blood clots.Learn More